Prek Letter C

 Letter Collage Worksheets: The download includes letters A-Z as well as a collage idea sheet.
 We use the collage items as objects to decorate our letters for an alphabet book.
 We also color, paint, and stamp them.
 Since we use both upper and lowercase, I have provided both for you!
 Click here to download the Letter Collages:

 Gigantic Floor Caterpillar: I put them all out on the floor and call out numbers and she has to hop to the correct number.
-You can download the Large Floor Caterpillar Circles here.
 I printed this on cardstock and then laminated for durability!
-If you prefer the traditional 1-10 rectangle cards, you can download them here.
+If you prefer the traditional 1-10 rectangle cards, I have those included as well.

 Finally some literature that will be fun: